danorton/mw-ext-shorturlapi/ShortUrlApi/README.md

 GNU General Public License for more details.

 You should have received a copy of the GNU General Public License along with this program.
-If not, see <http://www.gnu.org/licenses/>.
+If not, see <https://www.gnu.org/licenses/>.

 ## Releases
+ - **PENDING** 1.0.3-alpha - Initial verion to Gerrit
  - 1.0.2-alpha - bug fixes, enhancements
    - Enhancements:
      - #5 - with action=shorturl, return codes as associative array